What’s the average pay for a speech–language pathologist?

 Adjust down if you’re early in your career and up if you’re more experienced.
 For example, if you’ve worked fewer than 3 years, the median is actually $54,909.
 If you’ve worked over 28 years, the median is $83,000.
 (1)

-c) Median annual salary for healthcare SLPs for an ongoing contract = $82,000 (1)
+c) Median annual salary for healthcare SLPs for an ongoing contract = $82,000 (1) And median hourly wages for Healthcare or Med SLPs (1) are:

 Part-time hourly | Full-time hourly | Per-visit |